cerebral-technology/alexmill.github.io/posts/_posts/2018-04-19-linear-model-custom-loss-function-regularization-python.md

 ## Python Code

 I'll be using a Jupyter Notebook (running Python 3) to build my model.
-If you're reading this on my website, you can find [the raw .ipynb file linked here](https://github.com/alexmill/website_notebooks/blob/master/custom-loss-function-regularization-python.ipynb); you can also run a fully-exectuable version of the notebook the the Binder platform by [clicking here](https://mybinder.org/v2/gh/alexmill/website_notebooks/master?filepath=custom-loss-function-regularization-python.ipynb)
+If you're reading this on my website, you can find [the raw .ipynb file linked here](https://github.com/alexmill/website_notebooks/blob/master/custom-loss-function-regularization-python.ipynb); you can also run a fully-exectuable version of the notebook on Binder by [clicking here](https://mybinder.org/v2/gh/alexmill/website_notebooks/master?filepath=custom-loss-function-regularization-python.ipynb)

 We'll start with some basic imports: